Guaranteed-Rate/xss-encoder-wrapper/README.md

 **TODO**: I will try to develop some additional more realistic examples as I learn more Clojure and Ring / Compojure.

-## Questions
+## Questions / Issues
-Send questions about this library to the author, [kevin.wall@rate.com](mailto:kevin.wall@rate.com), or questions about XSS in general to the GRI Application Security team at [AppSec@rate.com](mailto:AppSec@rate.com).
+If you have questions about this library or find a bug, please open a GitHub issue for it.

 ## License

-Copyright © 2021 Guaranteed Rate, Inc. -- All Rights Reserved
+This code is copyright by Guaranteed Rate, Inc. and is released under "The MIT License (MIT)".
+See the accompanying [LICENSE](https://github.com/Guaranteed-Rate/xss-encoder-wrapper/blob/main/LICENSE) file for details.

 This program and the accompanying materials proprietary information of Guaranteed Rate, Inc.